NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

 2. **Enable Code Scanning:**
-   - In the `Code security and analysis` menu from the `Settings` tab:
+   - In the `Code security and analysis` menu from the `Settings` tab, click the "Set Up" or enable the following workflows:
-     - Click on the `Code scanning alerts` setup button.
-     - We recommend enabling the following workflows:
      - _CodeQL Analysis workflow:_ a free tool provided by GitHub that scans your code for vulnerabilities across a variety of languages.
 Simply choose a CodeQL Analysis template (default is acceptable) and follow the instructions.
    - To view Code scanning alerts:
      - Return to the repository main page.
      - Click on the `Security` tab and select `Code scanning alerts`.